For older students, ORA offers Film Academy for 16-18 years.

 - ORA notebook

 Oxford Royale Academy’s summer programmes are designed with the academic rigour of their prestigious environment firmly in mind.
-Students studying ORA’s Film Academy for 13-15 programme will live and study in the historic city of Oxford, providing them with a unique opportunity to discover the atmosphere and architecture of its world-renowned university buildings.
-This course is residential in both Jowett Walk and St Peter’s College.
+Students following ORA’s Film Academy for 13-15 years programme will live and study in the historic city of Oxford, providing them with a unique opportunity to discover the atmosphere and architecture of its world-renowned university buildings.
+This course is residential in Jowett Walk.
 Jowett Walk is an annexe of Balliol College.
 This comfortable, modern accommodation is located a mere five minutes’ walk from the city centre, and includes excellent sports facilities.
-St Peter’s College is a small and friendly College located right in the city centre.
-Founded in 1929, it combines traditional and modern architectural styles.

 The safety and security of our students is ORA’s top priority.
 All of the venues at which our courses run are safe, secure environments, which are perfect for our students.
 Each accommodation site is staffed 24 hours a day, 7 days a week by a team of Porters.
 In addition, Oxford Royale Academy’s comprehensively trained team of campus staff are always on hand.
 If you join us this summer, you will see the following members of staff on your campus: